Blog

 • Compliance and licensing advisory services will become a hot growth area.

-The reform acts as a beacon for foreign investors.
+Any Alcohol reform would act as a beacon for foreign investors.
 It signals seriousness about meeting global hospitality standards without compromising on local governance.
 It’s a balancing act, and Saudi Arabia appears ready to walk that line.

 What This Doesn’t Mean: Misconceptions to Avoid

-It is crucial for potential investors to understand what this reform does not mean:
+It is crucial for potential investors to understand what this mooted reform does not mean:

-• Alcohol will not be widely available in supermarkets, malls, or public venues.
+• Alcohol would not be widely available in supermarkets, malls, or public venues.

 • Sales will be limited to specific, licensed zones.